The cohomology of virtually torsion-free solvable groups of finite rank: Near complements

 \begin{example} {\rm Let $G$ be the group of 3x3 upper unitriangular matrices with integer entries.
 Set $K=Z(G)$.
 For $\pi=\emptyset$, $G/K$ is $\pi$-minimax; also, the extension $1\rightarrow K\rightarrow G\rightarrow G/K\rightarrow 1$ satisfies conditions (1) and (2), but not (3).
 Finally, we observe that $K$ does not have a near complement.} \end{example}

-One particular normal subgroup $K$ of a solvable minimax group $G$ that often satisfies the hypotheses of Theorem D is the subgroup $\rho_{\pi}(G)$.
+One particular normal subgroup $K$ of a solvable group $G$ with finite rank that often satisfies the hypotheses of Theorem C is the subgroup $\rho_{\pi}(G)$.
 In order to show this, we require the following observation.

-\begin{proposition} Let $G$ be a solvable group such that $\tau(G)$ is finite.
+\begin{proposition} Let $G$ be a virtually torsion-free solvable group of finite rank.
 If every subnormal abelian subgroup of $G$ is $\pi$-minimax, then $G$ must be $\pi$-minimax. \end{proposition}

-In [{\bf 11}, \S 6.1] Robinson provides his own proof of R. Baer's theorem \cite{baer} that a solvable group is $\pi$-minimax if and only if all its abelian subgroups are $\pi$-minimax.
-The argument advanced by Robinson for the case where the torsion radical is finite can be invoked to prove Proposition 5.13.
+\begin{proof} We will invoke R. Baer's result [{\bf 1}, Hilfssatz 7.12] that a metabelian group with finite torsion radical is $\pi$-minimax if every normal abelian subgroup is $\pi$-minimax.
+To deduce the proposition from Baer's assertion, we argue by induction on $h(G)$, the case $h(G)=0$ being trivial.
+Assume that $h(G)>0$.
+By Proposition~1.2(ii), $G$ has an infinite abelian characteristic subgroup $A$ such that $G/A$ is virtually torsion-free.
+Let $B$ be a subnormal subgroup of $G$ such that $A< B$ and $B/A$ is abelian.
+It follows from Baer's result that $B$ is $\pi$-minimax.
+Therefore, by the inductive hypothesis, $G/A$ is $\pi$-minimax.
+Thus $G$ is $\pi$-minimax. \end{proof}

-Proposition 5.13 allows us to establish the following lemma and its corollary.
+Proposition 4.13 allows us to establish the following lemma and its corollary.

-\begin{lemma} Let $G$ be a solvable minimax group.
+\begin{lemma} Let $G$ be a solvable group with finite torsion-free rank.
 If $G$ has no nontrivial subnormal $\mathfrak{X}_{\pi}$-subgroups, then $G$ is $\pi$-minimax. \end{lemma}

 \begin{proof} Suppose that $G$ is not $\pi$-minimax.
 We will show that $G$ must contain a nontrivial subnormal $\mathfrak{X}_{\pi}$-subgroup, proving the lemma.
-If $G$ is not residually finite, then its torsion radical can serve as the desired subgroup.
-Assume that $G$ is residually finite.
-By Proposition 5.13, $G$ must have a subnormal abelian subgroup $A$ that is not $\pi$-minimax.
+If $\tau(G)\neq 1$, then it can serve as the desired subgroup.
+Assume that $\tau(G)=1$.
+By Proposition 4.13, $G$ must have a subnormal abelian subgroup $A$ that is not $\pi$-minimax.
 Let $B$ be a subgroup of $A$ with the smallest possible Hirsch length such that $A/B$ is $\pi$-minimax.
 Then $B$ is a nontrivial group in $\mathfrak{X}_{\pi}$, and $B$ is subnormal in $G$. \end{proof}

-\begin{corollary} If $G$ is a solvable minimax group, then $G/\rho_{\pi}(G)$ is a virtually torsion-free $\pi$-minimax group. \end{corollary}
+\begin{corollary} If $G$ is a solvable group with finite torsion-free rank, then $G/\rho_{\pi}(G)$ is a virtually torsion-free $\pi$-minimax group. \end{corollary}

 \begin{proof} The $\mathfrak{X}_{\pi}$-radical of $G/\rho_{\pi}(G)$ is trivial.
 Hence $G/\rho_{\pi}(G)$ has no nontrivial subnormal $\mathfrak{X}_{\pi}$-subgroups.
-Therefore, it is $\pi$-minimax by Lemma 5.14.
+Therefore, it is $\pi$-minimax by Lemma 4.14.
 In addition, its torsion radical is trivial, making it virtually torsion-free. \end{proof}

-In light of Corollary 5.15, we can state the following corollary to Theorem D.
+In light of Corollary 4.15, we can state the following corollary to Theorem C.